 Click here for more information

-The Caribbean Philosophical Association is pleased to announce the 2017 recipients of the association’s awards for contributions to philosophical thought, literature, and last year’s best papers by beginning scholars and graduate students or independent young scholars:
+The Caribbean Philosophical Association is pleased to announce the 2019 recipients of the association’s awards for contributions to philosophical thought, literature, and mentorship:

 For detailed information on the Frantz Fanon Prize Recipients, click here.